MK-SWE/MK-SWE/README.md

 ## 🔭 Current Work

-I'm currently working on an **Ecommerce Web Application**, focusing on building scalable and secure web applications.
+I'm currently working on an **ERP System**, focusing on building scalable and secure web applications.

 ## 🚀 Skills and Technologies